A Place for Non-traditional Learners

 Community Innovation Partners is a Dallas-based nonprofit that was formed in 2013 by families who want to support learning opportunities in Dallas and the surrounding area.
 Our mission is: Supporting and sustaining the Dallas community and surrounding area through educational opportunities that emphasize innovation, creativity, and individualized learning.
 CIP is a registered Oregon Public Benefit Corporation and a nonprofit, 501(c)3 organization.

-Dallas Community School engages and supports homeschooling students in western Oregon through several programs and services.
-Each student receives access to a $700 allotment that can be used for standards-based curriculum and school supply purchase.
+Dallas Community School engages and supports students in western Oregon through several programs and services.
+Each student receives access to a $700 allotment that can be used toward standards-based curriculum, lessons and school supplies.
 All students are paired with an Education Guide who supports students and their Learning Coaches (parents or other assigned guardian).
-Guides, Coaches and students work together to develop a Personalized Learning Plan that describes learning goals for the coming year.
-Once the Personalized Learning Plan is developed, families then choose how learning takes place.
-Parents work with their Guide to obtain curriculum that best meets the needs of their individual student.
+Guides, Coaches and students work together to develop a Personalized Learning Plan (PLP) that describes learning goals for the coming year.
+Once the Personalized Learning Plan is developed, parents work with their Guide to obtain curriculum that best meets the needs of their individual student.
 Attendance at our site in Dallas is not required.
 However, students can participate in optional morning and afternoon enrichment classes at our site and at other sites in the area.

 We’re a Public Charter School

 Dallas Community School is a public charter school for students who are learning in a home/community-based environment.
 Students cannot be dual-enrolled at DCS and another public school.
-Unlike traditional homeschoolers, DCS students are not registered with the Education Service District.
 We emphasize individualized learning that includes access to financial support for curriculum, support from licensed teachers, enrichment classes, field trips, and social activities.
 Dallas Community School families agree to the following commitment when enrolling at DCS:

-- Parents/guardians are primarily responsible for educating their children with support from the school.
-Transportation to the school site is not provided.
+- Parents/guardians are responsible for implementing their PLP for their student(s) with guidance from the school and their guide.
 Child care at the school site is not provided.
 All students who are on-site must be enrolled in a class or activity.

-- All curriculum and materials purchased by the school and used for school purposes must be secular.
+- All curriculum and materials purchased by the school and used for school purposes must be secular (non-religious).

 - Students attending DCS-sponsored classes and field trips are expected to be able to adhere to behavior expectations, age requirements, and course requirements.
 All students should be ready to fully participate in course activities.